iknek/iknek.github.io/content/post/shodan-lantronix-dork/shodan-lantronix-dork.md

 To conclude, a dork was promised and a dork shall be recieved:

     "Lantronix" "Device ID: " port:9999

+### Also Worth Noting
+In some cases, devices can be missconfigured, allowing for fully unauthenticated access via Telnet.

 ## Final Thoughts

-I think that its important to note, despite the extreme ease of the attack and the relatively low impact one miss-configured IoT device has, that this is just one of easily hundreds of such exposed IoT devices, that anyone could find and access in just a few minutes.
+I think that its important to note, despite the extreme ease of the attack and the relatively low impact one miss-configured IoT device may have, that this is just one of easily hundreds of such exposed IoT devices, that anyone could find and access in just a few minutes.
+Also, despite the ease of the 'attack', I have run accross this issue numerous times, accross a number of large organizations.

 With the solution (changing the default password or even just hiding the Device ID) being so simple, there is no reason for the vulnerability to exist in the first place.